mauroservienti/milestone.github.io/_posts/distributed-systems-evolution-challenges.md

 What's immediately apparent to the team is that some of the changes are breaking and others are not.
 The team is mainly concerned about the upgrade process that must deal with currently ongoing operations.
 When the upgrade happens, there will be in-flight messages flowing from the public-facing API to the backend, and more importantly, there will be backend processing instances running.
 Both in-flight messages and instances of running processes are handling the previous messages and data format.

 It sounds like one of those cumbersome problems that can only give rise to a headache.
 If we try to address it in its entirety, that's a given.
 However, we can chop it up and analyze each piece in isolation to see if we can solve them one by one.
-As said, we want the break it down and solve more straightforward problems one by one.
+As said, we want to break it down and solve more straightforward problems one by one.

 ## What does evolution mean?

 When we require evolving a system, we generally need to apply changes to the following things:

 - Messages: messages flow from one endpoint to another, carrying information.
 When processes change, they might need different data.
 In such cases, it's likely messages need to evolve.
 - Data structures: as processes change, so do the supporting data structures.
-In distributed systems, when using tools like NServiceBus, [saga](https://docs.particular.net/nservicebus/sagas/) data instances are an instance of those structures.
+In distributed systems, when using tools like NServiceBus, [saga](https://docs.particular.net/nservicebus/sagas/) data instances are an example of those structures.
-- Supporting input/output devices: when the system change, to operate with different data, it needs other input forms, visualization, and reporting structures.
+- Supporting input/output devices: when the system changes, to operate with different data, it needs other input forms, visualization, and reporting structures.

 Those are the three main areas we'll have to deal with when evolving distributed systems.
 Those are not the only challenges, though.
 For each area presented, we have to understand the direction of the change, the change type, and the deployment requirements.

 ## What's the change direction?

 For monolithic architecture, the change direction is irrelevant.
 For the sake of the sample, let's imagine a system that is well-componentized and deployed monolithically in production.
 To deploy, we stop the current version, deploy the new one, and start again.
-From the development point of view, if we change the database schema before the user interface or the other way around doesn't matter that much.
+From the development point of view, changing the database schema before the user interface or the other way around doesn't matter that much.

 The reality is a bit different when we're dealing with a distributed architecture, and we need to be able to deploy changes with little to no downtime.